What Is Resource Guarding?

 Signs of Resource Guarding in Dogs

+Pay attention to your dog’s body language.
 Signs of resource guarding can include growling and snarling as well as stiffening when you get close to your dog’s food bowl or the item/space they are trying to protect.
-If you get too close or push their boundaries too far, they may lash out, lunging at you as a show of force or potentially making contact and biting.
+If you get too close or push their boundaries too far, they may lash out.
+They could lunge at you as a show of force or potentially making contact and biting.

-If you are concerned with your dog’s behavior when it comes to the over-protectiveness of food, high-value treats, favorite toys, or other high-value things, you must proceed cautiously to resolve these behavioral issues safely and effectively.
+If you are concerned with your dog’s behavior when it comes to the over-protectiveness of food, special treats, favorite toys, or other high-value things, you must proceed cautiously to resolve these behavioral issues safely and effectively.
+It’s going to take time to stop resource guarding.

 Dangers of Incorrectly Dealing With Your Dog’s Resource Guarding